mezo-org/musd/docs/README.md

 Flow of Funds

-1. Liquidator sends liquidation request to Trove Manager
+1. Liquidator sends liquidation request to Trove Manager.
-2. Liquidator receives gas compensation (MUSD)
+2. Liquidator receives gas compensation (MUSD).
-3. Liquidator receives 0.5% of the liquidated BTC
+3. Liquidator receives 0.5% of the liquidated BTC.
 4. BTC is sent from the ActivePool to the DefaultPool for proportionate redistribution to other loans.
 5. When active loans next have a borrower operation, redemption or liquidation they take on a proportionate amount of the liquidated debt and collateral which results in their share of the liquidated BTC being moved back to the Active Pool.

-The pending debt does not accrue interest until it has been applied to a borrowers loan.
+The pending debt does not accrue interest until it has been applied to a borrower's loan.

-Note that when a redistribution of debt and collateral from a liquidated loan is done across the other loans, no external liquidty source is required.
+Note that when a redistribution of debt and collateral from a liquidated loan is done across the other loans, no external liquidity source is required.

 #### Liquidations and Protocol Owned Liquidity